smogon/pokemon-showdown/CONTRIBUTING.md

 The first letter of a commit summary should be capitalized (unless the first word starts with a number or is case-sensitive, e.g. `ls`).

+The commit summary should not end in a period.

 BAD: `refactor users to use classes`
+BAD: `Refactor Users to use classes.`
 GOOD: `Refactor Users to use classes`

 If the first word is a verb, it should be in imperative mood (the first word doesn't have to be a verb, but we recommend it).